Joinesty/nullafi-java-sdk-examples/README.md

 ---

 #### Importing
-1. Clone the repository at your local computer `git clone https://github.com/Joinesty/nullafi-csharp-sdk-examples.git`
+1. Clone the repository: `git clone https://github.com/Joinesty/nullafi-csharp-sdk-examples.git`
 2. Open `ItelliJ IDEA CE` and click on `File > New > Project from Existing Sources...`
 3. Select the folder `nullafi-csharp-sdk-examples` and click on `Open`
 4. Select the option `Import project from external model`, choose `Maven` and click on `Next`